CloriCaprile/penning_trap/README.md

 Basic implementation of a simulated Penning trap in C++.

-This repo contains specific code for studying the motion of a chosen number of particles with any value of charge and mass, with or without mutual interaction inside of the Penning trap.
-It is also possible to study a time-dependent potential.
+Here you can find the code needed for studying the motion of a chosen number of particles with any value of charge and mass, with or without mutual interaction inside of the Penning trap.
+It is also possible to add a time-dependent potential.
 The Python code used to generate relevant plots is also included.

 This repo is mantained by group 100 of the course FYS3150/4150 at UiO.